ElgoElectric/ElgoAWSPipeline/README.md

 cd cloud_formation
 ```

-### Step 2: Understand deploy.sh script

-Examine the deploy.sh file.
-This is the starting point of the cloud formation.
-This bash script first creates a S3 bucket to store all of the relevant assets created in this repo.
-Then, it
-calls `template.yaml` CloudFormation script with AWS SAM CLI toolset.

-### Step 3: Run deployment of cloud resources
+### Step 2: Run deployment of cloud resources

 Run the provisioning script:

 ```
-. deploy.sh
+./deploy.sh
 ```

-After CloudFormation runs successfully, the cloud resources all the way to Sagemaker should be created.
+After CloudFormation runs successfully, the cloud resources should be created.